Sangwon (Justin) Hyun"Wheresoever you go, go with all your heart." - Confucius

 In the past, I've have worked in statistical consulting at the University of Michigan (CSCAR), and have interned at a finance firm.

-I enjoy playing games that involve bouncy spheres, weightlifting, reading books, cooking.
+I enjoy playing games that involve bouncy spheres, bicycling, weightlifting, reading books, and cooking.

 I have something like a blog, where I write about things that interest me while procrastinating from work.

-Fun fact: I served 2 years in the military at the Joint Security Area, at the border of North/South Korea.
+Fun facts: I served 2 years in the military at the Joint Security Area, at the border of North/South Korea.